CExA-project/ddc/docs/first_steps.md

 SPDX-License-Identifier: MIT
 -->

-In \subpage heat_equation "examples/uniform_heat_equation.cpp" is a DDC example implementing a forward finite-difference solver for the heat equation over a rectangle 2D domain with periodic boundary conditions.
+In \subpage uniform_heat_equation "examples/uniform_heat_equation.cpp" is a DDC example implementing a forward finite-difference solver for the heat equation over a rectangle 2D domain with periodic boundary conditions.